How Accountability Works - Conduct Process

 Upon request, the University will disclose the results of any conduct proceeding conducted by the institution against a student who is the alleged perpetrator of any crime of violence or a non-forcible sex offense to the alleged victim or his/her next of kin if the alleged victim is deceased.

 The University reserves the right to notify parents/guardians of dependent students regarding any health or safety risk, change in student status, or conduct situation, particularly alcohol and other drug violations.
-The University may also notify parents/guardians of non-dependent students who are under age 21 at the time of the notification of alcohol and/or drug policy violations.
-Additionally, the University may notify parents of any student regarding a health or safety emergency.
-The University also reserves the right to designate which University officials have a need to know about individual conduct complaints pursuant to the Family Educational Rights and Privacy Act.
-The University’s Education Records and FERPA Policy may be found here: http://www.sewanee.edu/media/provost/FERPA-Policy.pdf.
+The University may also notify parents/guardians of non-dependent students who are under age 21 of alcohol and/or drug policy violations.
+When a student is not dependent, the University will also contact parents/guardians to inform them of situations in which there is a significant and articulable health and/or safety risk involving their student.
+The University also reserves the right to designate which college officials have a need to know about individual conduct complaints pursuant to the Family Educational Rights and Privacy Act.